 Elekta operates in a highly competitive and regulated industry, where a strong local presence exposes us to various risks, including threats, uncertainties and lost opportunities related to current or future operations.
 To cater for the increasing regulatory requirements and environmental compliance, Elekta is allocating resources and focusing on adhering to applicable international product safety standards and regulatory requirements.
 Corruption and the risk of improper payments remain a threat in many markets that require increased access to radiotherapy.
 Elekta is continuously working to strengthen its compliance programs and preventive business ethics controls.
-Geopolitical tensions, including the introduction of tariffs, restrictions, protectionism and the growth of sanctions, may impact Elekta's local partnerships, manufacturing, and sales in certain markets.
-These tensions also expose Elekta to potentially conflicting trade compliance sanctions.
-The radiotherapy industry is characterized by an increased demand for using and analyzing personal or treatment data to further develop products.
-Elekta's solutions must be protected against damage and undue interference while adhering to various data privacy laws and regulations worldwide.
-Additionally, there is an increasing threat of significant cyber and information security attacks targeting healthcare data.
-Elekta faces increased competition due to vendor and customer consolidation and the evolving competitive landscape within the medical imaging and informatics market.
-In response, Elekta continues to develop state-of-the-art solutions and focus on a unique value proposition.
-Elekta's operational, strategic, external and financial risks including the risk management process are described more in detail on $\mapsto$ elekta.com.
-Elekta's financial risks are described more in detail in $\sum$ Note 2.
+Geopolitical tensions, including the introduction of tariffs, restrictions, protectionism and the growth of sanctions, may impact Elekta's local partnerships, more in detail in \sum Note 2.